hugapi/HOPE/process/HOPE-3--Dependency-Injection.md

 ## Abstract

 This HOPE proposes adding a robust and universally available dependency injection system to Hug.
-This system would be built with the intention of replacing Hug's current `directive` system, one of the first Python microservice dependency injection systems, solving the short comings identified upon extensive usage:
+This system would be built with the intention of replacing Hug's current `directive` system, one of the first Python microservice dependency injection systems, solving the shortcomings identified upon extensive usage:

     - Directives aren't clearly separated from type annotations.
-    - It is impossible to have both a directives and a type requirement for a single parameter.
+    - It is impossible to have both a directive and type hint for a single parameter.
-    - It isn't easy to swap out directives for full HTTP stack testing (though direct calls make it easy to substitute out).
+    - It isn't easy to swap out directives for full HTTP stack testing (through direct calls make it easy to substitute out).
     - Directives aren't nestable.

-## Proposed Depency Injection System
+## Proposed Dependency Injection System

-This HOPE proposes a new dependency injection systems that aims for clarity and reuse.
+This HOPE proposes a new dependency injection systems with an aim for clarity and reuse.

-### Defining a depency
+### Defining a dependency

 Defining a dependency will happen via a new hug `provides` decorator: